mzazon/awesome-cloud-projects/aws/iot-certificate-security/iot-certificate-security.md

    echo "✅ Thing type and security policies created"
    ```

+   The IoT policy uses dynamic variables like `${iot:Connection.Thing.ThingName}` to ensure each device can only access its own topics and resources.
+This eliminates the need for device-specific policies while maintaining strict access controls.
+The condition `iot:Connection.Thing.IsAttached` ensures only properly registered devices can connect.

-   > **Note**: IoT policy variables like `${iot:Connection.Thing.ThingName}` enable dynamic permissions based on device identity.
-This ensures each device can only access its own topics and resources.
-Review the [AWS IoT policy variables documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-variables.html) for additional dynamic authorization options.
+   > **Note**: IoT policy variables enable dynamic permissions based on device identity.
+Review the [AWS IoT policy variables documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-variables.html) for comprehensive authorization options.

 2. **Create Multiple IoT Devices with Certificates**:

    Each IoT device requires a unique X.509 certificate for authentication, establishing cryptographic identity that enables secure communication with AWS IoT Core.
-This step provisions multiple devices with individual certificates, implementing the foundational security layer that prevents unauthorized access and enables device-specific authorization policies.
-Understanding certificate-based authentication is crucial for implementing enterprise-grade IoT security at scale.
+This process generates 2048-bit RSA key pairs and issues certificates signed by AWS IoT's Certificate Authority, providing enterprise-grade security.
+The certificate-based authentication eliminates shared secret vulnerabilities while enabling individual device identity management at scale.

    ```bash
    # Function to create device with certificate